RsyncProject/rsync/rsync.1.md

 0.  `--archive`, `-a`

     This is equivalent to `-rlptgoD`.
-It is a quick way of saying you want recursion and want to preserve almost everything (with `-H` being a notable omission).
+It is a quick way of saying you want recursion and want to preserve almost everything (with `-H` and `-U` being notable omissions).
 The only exception to the above equivalence is when `--files-from` is specified, in which case `-r` is not implied.

     Note that `-a` **does not preserve hardlinks**, because finding